 In our last Chapter, we talked about Computer system or Organization of Computers.
 We know, a computer system comprises of two major components – Hardware and Software.

 We’ll talk about Software in next chapter.
-Today let’s see the hardware component of computer system.
+Today let’s see the hardware component of a computer system.

 Alex defines hardware somehow funny in his CoolNerds.com:

 The stuff you can actually see and touch, and would likely break if you threw it out a fifth-story window, is hardware.